jesuiscalypso/doigt/README.md

     <img src="https://i.imgur.com/HW64MWa.gif">
 </p>

-Doigt (/dwɑ/, French for finger) is a simple, lightweight autoclicker for idle games like [Cookie Clicker](https://orteil.dashnet.org/cookieclicker/).
+Doigt (/dwɑ/, French for finger) is a simple, lightweight autoclicker for idle games like [Cookie Clicker](https://orteil.dashnet.org/cookieclicker/) (pictured above).
 It does one thing and does it well: click.

 # Usage